-In Florida, whether you have a parenting agreement or not, you cannot move with the child without entering into some kind of written document.
+In Florida, whether you have a parenting agreement or not, you cannot move with the child without signing some kind of written document.
 It may be a written agreement or it may be a court order.
 The type of document necessary depends on whether the parents are agreed or not as to the relocation.

 If the parents are agreed as to the relocations they must enter into a written agreement that